si-meone/DiskSpaceInformer/README.md

 TODO
 ====

+- Better text alignment in jtext area for scrolling data.
 - bad problem with sys folders on linux like /sys , /dev reporting as being huge - may have to do more.
 - think about block sizes on different Operating systems 4kb seems standard maybe I should check.
 - mac swing chooser doesn't let you choose root drive, only folders below.